Recommendations & Conclusions

 The Government should establish a national framework for cluster development that embeds regional Key Performance Indicators and tracks cluster lifecycles.
 As part of this, it should develop regional economic profiles that line up clusters with key sources of economic activity, such as original equipment manufacturers, major education and health facilities, …

-Government response.
-The government agrees with the recommendation and states it is already acting on it by supporting university collaborations, such as the Cambridge-Manchester partnership with £4.8 million, and exploring further partnerships in regions like the Northern Growth Corridor to drive regional …
+The government agrees with the recommendation and states it is already acting on it by supporting university collaborations, such as the Cambridge-Manchester partnership with £4.8 million, and exploring further partnerships in regions like the Northern Growth Corridor to drive regional growth and spin-out development.

 Department for Science, Innovation and Technology